 When Do You Recommend Hiring a Plumber?

-Sometimes you need professional plumbing service.
-If you’re not sure how to fix something, you don’t have the right tools, or permits/warranties require licensed plumbing repairs, that’s when you need to call the pros.
+Sometimes you need a professional plumbing service.
+If you’re not sure how to fix something, you don’t have the right tools or permits/warranties require licensed plumbing repairs, that’s when you need to call the pros.
 Making repairs when you aren’t confident will only end in disaster and cost you more money in the long run.

 Why Do I Need a Plumber to Fix a Leak?